Repairs & Damages FAQ

-Can I withhold rent if my landlord doesn’t fix something?
+Can I withhold rent if my landlord does not fix something?

-- The repairs that are needed must be more serious than would justify use of the repair and deduct or abandonment remedies.
+- The repairs that are needed must be serious that would justify the use of repair and deduct or abandonment remedies.

 - This remedy carries the same legal restrictions and risks as the other two remedies.

-- Withholding rent does not mean that tenants may live in the premises rent-free.
+- Withholding rent does not mean the tenants may live on the premises rent-free.

-- Depending on the nature of the problem, tenants may be entitled to a retroactive rent reduction.
+- Depending on the nature of the problem, tenants may be entitled to a retroactive rent deduction.

 - It is wise to consult with an advisor before considering this last resort.

 If my apartment is vandalized or broken into who is responsible, the landlord or me?

 - If the unit is secured with locks (i.e.: deadbolts on doors and locking devices on windows), your landlord has met his/her obligations for security.